 According to researcher and environmental activist Kamal Meattle, in conjunction with data from Dr. Bill Wolverton and NASA’s Clean Air Study, there are three common green plants you can grow indoors to supply all of your oxygen needs.

-The 3 Plants to Create All of Your Oxygen Needs
+3 Plants to Meet Your Oxygen Needs

 Areca Palm (“The Living Room Plant”)